rrgonzalez/super-portal2/README.md

 * If I would have more memory I would cached all db properties on EasyBrokerSynchronizer#do_sync method, so to make just one big read for all properties.
 I would need to test if I can do that with just 1Gb of memory, since I'm short of time I'll keep it simple and read one property at a time.
 * There is not been specified a policy to follow during the synchronization process, regarding to the users consulting info during that time.
 I would like to lock all access to database while the synchronization process is on execution, to avoid inconsistent reads, however this is not implemented.
 * If I would have more time, I would try to parse the xml by fragments so to don't keep the whole file at memory since this could break the task, however due to time restriction this is not implemented.
+* I run out of time, but I could cache images to search faster before destroy the ones that would cause duplicate urls
+* get_user method could be improved a lot but I run out of time